 Timber windows are popular in listed historic buildings as well as neighbourhoods with building codes that require a historical look.
 As a material, wood also offers the flexibility of being able to take a wide range of paints, stains and finishes.
 Vinyl, on the other hand, is more limited.
 Wood does tend to be in a higher price range compared to other materials which is due to two main things.
 First, only high quality woods are used such as mahogany, meranti, oak, and spruce.
 Second, they are also finished with different surface treatments to improve their weather resistance, ability to repel water and their overall look.
 Most of this process is done by hand, not machine.
 Complement your project with high-quality wood and give it a one-of-a-kind look that will be appreciated for decades to come.

 Insulation and Energy Values for Timber Profile Systems

 Wooden components are available in various species whose insulation abilities differ slightly.
 Below is a list of Uf-values, or the insulation value of the window frames.
 This is not the overall widow value (Uw-factor) which includes the glass unit.
 Since most of the overall surface area is made of glass, it still plays the largest role in determining the final number.
 For the best performance, triple glazing with a warm edge spacer and gas filling in the air gaps is recommended.
 Finally, proper installation is necessary to reach maximum thermal performance.
 Improperly insulated edges and gaps between the frame and masonry can allow cold air to flow in and warm air to escape no matter how good the window and frame are.

 U-value in W/(m2K) with a construction depth of 78 mm,

 |Colour||brown||light brown||red||light brown||red-brown|

-It is recommended to apply wood care milk twice a year after cleaning.
-This milk is available from any timber window manufacturer or specialist retailer.
-The milk adds a thin layer to the timber surface to protect it from dirt.
+We recommend applying wood care milk twice a year after cleaning.
+This milk is available from any window manufacturer or retailer.
+The milk adds a thin layer to the wooden surface to protect it from dirt.